jemxx/autobot/README.md

 Instructions on how to use an alternative client https://mytso.ru/tools/client/port-client/

 The Unity version is still delayed because nothing is working fine.
-Please use an alternative client.
+Please use the alternative client.